JioMeet/JioMeetCoreTemplateSDK_iOS/README.md

 JMUIKit.isRecordingEnabled = true

 // Enable Entry/Exit Chime.
-You can ignore if you don't want to use this feature

-// Please provide path for Entry/Exit Chime audio files if you enable this feature
+You can ignore if you don't want to use this feature.
+Please provide path for Entry/Exit Chime audio files if you enable this feature

 JMUIKit.isEntryExitChimeEnabled = true